open-ortho/dicom4ortho/README.md

 ### Implementation Class UID

 Basically, this a unique ID for the software.
 Probably want a different one for each version.

 Different equipment of the same type or product line (but having different serial numbers) shall use the same Implementation Class UID if they share the same implementation environment (i.e., software).

 * Part 7 D.3.3.2

 ### StudyInstanceUID

 ### SeriesInstanceUID

+Version v0.1.0-dev